Chapter 18 : Denial, She Wrote.

 “Are you hungry?”
 He continued, still staring at the side of my face.
 I turned towards him, and frowned.

-I stood up then, giving him a smile, and started to fish through the clothes Flora had neatly folded into a cane basket, searching for my pyjamas.
+I stood up then, giving him a smile, and started to fish through the clothes Flora had neatly folded into a cane basket, searching for some comfortable sleeping clothes.

 When I walked back into the room after changing in the bathroom – the gesture seeming rather pointless now that Scorpius had pretty much seen me naked anyway – I found him still sitting on the edge of the bed where I had left him.
 He was playing with the hem of his shirt and looked bothered by something, but there were so many things he could be bothered about I didn’t even try to guess.
 Instead I sat silently on the other side of the bed, with my back to him, and tried to brush the knots out of my hair without tearing too much out of my scalp.